Carlsminde: 20th century

 Dethlef Jürgensen owned Carlsminde from 1913 to 1947.
 He sold off most of the land, creating the streets Carlsmindevej and Carlsmindeparken.
 Jürgensen was a central figure at Klampenborg Racecourses.
 In 1913 he constructed the side wing with stables for nine horses.

 A later owner, Erik Møller, a CEO, established a riding ground to the rear of the stables in the 1950s.
 Venstre acquired the property in 1970 and has been based there since 1971.

+On 19 March 2023, Venstre announced their intention to sell Carlsminde in order to get new ones closer to Copenhagen.

 Architecture

 The main building fronts a large courtyard located on the southside of Søllerødsvej.
 A detached side wing marks the east side of the courtyard.

 The main building is 11 bays long and consists of a high cellar, bel étage and a hipped Mansard roof with blue-glazed tiles.
 The three-bay median risalit was adapted in the 1893.
 The two windows that flanked the main entrance were replaced by niches with sandstone vases.
 The Rococo-style Cartouche above the main entrance and the Neclassical attica was also added at this point.
 The combination of decorative elements from different architectural styles is a characteristic feature of the Historicist style that dominated Danish architecture in the 1890s.

 The side wing contains two small apartments flanking a stable with room for nine horses.
 The northern gable of the side wing is integrated in the wall that partly surrounds the property.